compbiolabucf/omicsGAN/README.md

 Users only need to run this code for generating synthetic data through omicsGAN using command line arguments mentioned above.

 ## **omics1.py**
-updates the first omics data
+Called from omicsGAN.py and updates the first omics data

 ## **omics2.py**
-updates the second omics data
+Called from omicsGAN.py and updates the second omics data